fernandoloaizae/fernandoloaizae.github.io/_publications/SYG_law.md

 date: 2023-01-29
 venue: 'SSRN'
 paperurl: ''
 citation: 'Loaiza, Fernando and Muscarnera, Alessio.
-(2023). &quot;The Right of Self-Defense: Who is a Threat?.&quot;.'
+(2023). &quot;The Right of Self-Defense: Who is a Threat?&quot;.'
 ---

 ## Abstract